MinalSakriya/Vikings_Javascript_Team_Project/README.md

 # Vikings_Javascript_Team_Project
 MVP

-we have been tasked with creating an app that allows famous vikings to enter details about their battles.
+We have been tasked with creating an app that allows famous vikings to enter details about their battles.

 The app should: